 Richard C. "Dick" Swanson (1933-2009) was an award-winning American photographer known primarily for the black-and-white photographs he created in Michigan, South Florida, and North Carolina from the 1940s to the 1990s.

-After a hiatus to attend college and dental school, and relocation to South Florida in 1961, Swanson resumed taking pictures as a purely artistic endeavor.
-During the 1970s and 1980s Swanson refined and mastered his craft through intensive darkroom experimentation and improvisational "street" photography, creating an extensive portfolio of images.
+Swanson's photographs from the 1940s and 1950s (taken when he was a teenager) were part of the social documentary tradition.
+During the 1970s and 1980s, he refined and mastered his craft through intensive darkroom experimentation and improvisational "street" photography, creating an extensive portfolio of images.

-Swanson's images have appeared in numerous publications and won awards at many national juried exhibitions.
-Prints of many of the images are held in the collections of over 20 U.S. museums and other institutions.
+Swanson's images have appeared in several publications and won awards at many national juried exhibitions.
+Over 20 U.S. museums and other institutions hold his prints in their collections.

 Dick Swanson, ca. 1984.